eddiesTime/sme_app/raw_documentation.md

 | :closed_book: | Term | Definition |
 | :-----------: | :-----: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

-## What Sources were used to create this Guide?
+## What Sources Were Used to Create this Guide?

 For the creation of this guide, a collection of books, blog posts, journal articles, official documentation, and YouTube videos has been used.
 In chapter 6 - [References](#references), a list of all sources used in this guide can be found.